Table of Contents

 Epidemiology of Cancers of the Fallopian Tube

 Carcinomas of the Fallopian tube are a rare form of gynecological cancers responsible for approximately 1.8% of female genital cancer.
 The incidence of fallopian tube carcinomas is 3.6 per one million in the United States.

 Fallopian tube carcinoma is of epithelial type and is identical to epithelial ovarian cancers.
 This histopathological overlap explains why many patients with primary fallopian tube carcinoma are misdiagnosed with ovarian cancer with extension to the fallopian tubes.

 Etiology of Fallopian Tube Tumors

-The exact etiology of fallopian tube cancers is unknown but several risk factors have been identified that could lead to an increased risk for developing this form of cancer.
+The exact etiology of fallopian tube cancers is unknown but several risk factors have been identified that could lead to an increased risk of developing this form of cancer.

 Because fallopian tube cancers are of epithelial origin, the same risk factors for epithelial ovarian cancer also play a role in predisposing the patient to primary fallopian tube cancer.

 Nulliparity and history of early menarche might put the patient at an increased risk of primary fallopian tube tumors while multiparity and the use of combined oral contraceptive pills lower the risk of epithelial ovarian cancer and fallopian tube carcinoma.